 (b) the FES Commissioner directs the brigade to leave the incident.

-[Regulation 187C inserted in Gazette 16 May 2003 p.
-1750; amended in Gazette 31 Oct 2012 p.
+[Regulation 187C inserted: Gazette 16 May 2003 p.
+1750; amended: Gazette 31 Oct 2012 p.
 5242-3.]

 188. Roll call after incidents

 On return from an incident or incident alarm, the officer in command shall cause the roll to be called, and see that full details of same are recorded.
 He may exempt officers and members from returning to the fire station for roll call, and may call the roll at the place of the incident or incident alarm.